 City of Calgary operations (our buildings and facilities, our fleet, our landfills) represent four per cent of the total emissions in Calgary.
 The remaining 96 per cent comes from the residential, commercial, industrial and institutional sectors in Calgary.

-Financial incentives for businesses and nonprofit organizations
+Programs for businesses and non-profits

 - Alberta Ecotrust – Climate Innovation Fund